muehmar/pojo-builder/README.md

 ## Features

 ### Compile-Time safety
-The builder is implemented by creating a single builder class for each required property, with a single method setting the corresponding property and returning the next builder for the next property.
+The builder is implemented by creating a single builder class for each property, with a single method setting the corresponding property and returning the next builder for the next property.
 The `build` method will only be present after each required property is set.